Now you can Sign In using

 - Rigid IOL - they are rigid and implant requires several stitches to close the incision.

 - Flexible IOL – they are flexible, allowing a smaller incision that requires no stitches.
-Surgeon can fold it and insert into the empty capsule and then unfold inside the eye.
+Surgeon can fold it, insert into the empty capsule, and then unfold inside the eye.

 Some types of IOLs block ultraviolet light and others work like bifocals to provide multi-focal vision for both near and distant vision.
 Ask the benefits and drawbacks of the different types of IOLs with the eye surgeon to determine the best.